kragen/derctuo/foam-electro-etching.md

 For thus sputtering metal onto a non-conductive substrate you might want to use two separate electrodes.
 I suspect such sputtering at atmospheric pressure should be feasible at very small scales.

+Local heating and reaction is most precisely attainable with focused electron beams or focused ion beams, but these of course require hard vacuum and thus cannot be used to provoke reactions with gases or volatile liquids, nor reactions that produce much of them.
+Many semiconductor photoresists are routinely patterned in this way.

+Semiconductor etching processes offer further possibilities for amplifying surface patterning, including not only the acid etching mentioned above but also mass anisotropic etching with reactive ion plasmas which react selectively with the exposed substrate.

+If you have patterned a metal surface in such a way, you could etch away the substrate metal underneath it — for example, etching steel with alum, or aluminum with lye — to get a very thin foil of the deposited pattern.
+I understand that Drexler prototyped a solar-sail material in a way similar to this, but you could also use the resulting perforated metal foil as a photolithography mask.
+A three-layer technique may be the best solution here: first a massive, rigid, etchable substrate; then a uniform thin foil of microns up to hundreds of microns, which is also etchable, but resists at least one etchant that attacks the substrate; then a "resist" mask, perhaps of metal or metal oxide, deposited on top and patterned with submicron thickness.
+Once the "resist" is patterned, you etch the foil away where it is exposed by the resist; once the foil has been etched all the way through, you switch etchants and etch away the substrate while leaving the foil unharmed.